Michael Haefliger

-Michael Haefliger (born May 2, 1961) is a Swiss arts administrator.
-Since 1999, he has served as Executive and Artistic Director of the Lucerne Festival; he is also the co-founder of the Lucerne Festival Orchestra, Lucerne Festival Academy, and Davos Festival—Young Artists in Concert.
+Michael Haefliger (born 2 May 1961) is a Swiss arts administrator.
+From 1999 to 2025, he served as Executive and Artistic Director of the Lucerne Festival; he is also the co-founder of the Lucerne Festival Orchestra, Lucerne Festival Academy, and Davos Festival—Young Artists in Concert.

 Early life and education

 Michael Haefliger was born in West Berlin in 1961 to Swiss tenor Ernst Haefliger and architect Anna Golin; he is the brother of pianist Andreas Haefliger and actress Christine Marecek.
 He was raised in Berlin until the age of nine, when the family relocated to Munich.
 A musical child, he began studying piano and violin at the age of 6.
 In 1978, he enrolled in the Juilliard School in New York, where he studied violin with Ivan Galamian and Dorothy DeLay.
 He graduated in 1983 with a Bachelor of Music degree.
 He subsequently studied management at the Schools of Business, Law, and Social Sciences at University of St. Gallen, earning his Executive MBA in 1999.
 In 2003, Haefliger received a scholarship through the Harvard Club of Switzerland to attend the General Management Program at Harvard University.